mhor/MhorMediaInfoBundle/README.md

 ## Installation

-To use this class install it through [Composer](https://getcomposer.org/), add:
+To use this class install it through [Composer](https://getcomposer.org/), run:
 ```bash
 $ composer require mhor/php-mediainfo-bundle
 ```